SashaD826/Portfolio/README.md

  ### 💰🌎 IT salaries all over the world
   **Description:** This simple yet useful dashboard that shows salaries for different employment types and positions in numerous countries.

-  **Problem:** The dataset is vast, requiring careful handling as values cannot be directly compared without segmentation.
+  **Obstacles:** The dataset is vast, requiring careful handling as values cannot be directly compared without segmentation.
 Implementing slicers enables precise filtering and meaningful comparisons, ensuring accurate insights from the complex data.

   **Goal:** To get statistical data for multiples positions.
 Can be used for Machine Learning, for example.